 You’ve come to the right place.
-With no program fee and affordable self-pay options, Chesapeake Regional Healthcare’s weight loss surgery program offers high quality care with positive results our patients—as our patients can attest.
+With no program fee and affordable self-pay options, Chesapeake Regional Healthcare’s weight loss surgery program offers high quality care with positive results for our patients—as our patients can attest.
 From pre-admission and pre-operative screenings to post-operative care, treatment and support, our team is there for you each step of the way.

 The U.S. National Institutes of Health recommends weight loss surgery as an option for those who have a body mass index of 35 or greater and have other health risks.
-To learn if you qualify, take our quiz.

 Free Informational Seminars

 We know the decision to have weight loss surgery is not simple, but it can be life changing.
 That’s why we offer free, twice-monthly free informational seminars on the second and fourth Tuesday of the month.
 You’ll meet our Metabolic and Bariatric Coordinator and one of the board-certified bariatric surgeons, as they walk you through our program requirements and success stories.
 Sign up by calling 757-312-3000 or clicking the link below.

 Our surgical program is an Accredited Center by the Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program, a Blue Cross Blue Shield Blue Distinction Center and Level 1 facility and an Aetna Institute of Quality.
 We offer dedicated authorization specialists to assist with the verification of your health benefits, we work with most major insurances and we offer affordable self-pay options.